Maxim-Cherkasov/nextjs-blog/README.md

-My text blog.
-My Code sections consists of a description of my coding skills.
+My text blog with a detailed descrition of my coding skills.